Backpacking or Cycling Taiwan: a Spicy 12-Steps Itinerary

 Hiking and Hot Springs in Yangmingshan National Park

-We advise spending one night in Beitou, climbing the Yangmingshan in the morning and soaking in hot sulfuric water in the evening.
+We advise spending one night in Beitou, climbing Yangmingshan in the morning, and soaking in hot, sulfur-rich water in the evening.

 3. Itinerary of Taiwan North Coast: Shimen, Jinshan, Yehliu Geopark

 With the Yangmingshan mountain on one side and the sea on the other, this stretch of coast is pretty wild and interesting.
-Things get especially gorgeous from Shinmen towards the east, in Shinmen there is a nice short hike among the lavic reefs, a gorgeous wild beach, and the northernmost lighthouse in Taiwan.
+Things get especially gorgeous from Shinmen towards the east.
+In Shinmen, there is a nice short hike among the lava reefs, a beautiful wild beach, and the northernmost lighthouse in Taiwan.

-Jinshan is another hot spring town, with no open-air public baths though, so you’ll have to book a hot spring hotel or get into the small rundown public bath, where rooms with just a bathtub are charged a small fee per hour.
-If you have time, take a walk to the so-called “Mysterious Coast”, pretty mysterious indeed.
+Jinshan is another hot spring town, with no open-air public baths, though, so you’ll have to book a hot spring hotel or get into the small, rundown public bath, where rooms with just a bathtub are charged a small fee per hour.
+If you have time, take a walk to the so-called “Mysterious Coast”, which is pretty mysterious indeed.

-Yehliu Geopark is one of the most famous attractions in Taiwan, which you should include in your backpacking itinerary.
+Yehliu Geopark is one of Taiwan’s most famous attractions and should be included in your backpacking itinerary.
 Dreamlike rock formations dot the coast.
 The area seems small, but you should plan at least one hour for the visit, two if you like taking pictures.

 4. Keelung City

-Keelung is really the food capital of Taiwan, we overlooked it at first but then decided to stay 2 nights.
-The city is very cozy, with the harbor at the center and surrounded by mountains, but the real attraction is its night market, here you can try foods that are hard to find elsewhere.
+Keelung is really the food capital of Taiwan; we overlooked it at first, but then decided to stay 2 nights.
+The city is very cozy, with the harbor at its center and surrounded by mountains, but the real attraction is its night market, where you can try foods hard to find elsewhere.

-The night market in Keelung is indeed very busy during the weekend, with hordes of Taiwanese coming from Taipei.
+The night market in Keelung is indeed bustling on weekends, with hordes of Taiwanese coming from Taipei.
 In the middle of the market, there’s an interesting Taoist temple, where we were lucky enough to see a traditional puppet performance.

 We advise spending one night in Keelung, two or more if you are a real foodie